Rotem Anna Diamant

 2021 – Art Gallery of Greater Victoria – Celebration of Art – Artist Guide

-2021 – James Bay Community Market – Tabled with clay sculptures
+2021 – James Bay Community Market, Victoria – Tabled with clay sculptures

 2019 – The Toronto Comic Arts Festival – Zineland Terrace, Toronto – Tabled with zines and drawings